Merryweather & Sons: Fire appliances

 1912 Merryweather of Firefighters Corps of Paraná State, Brazil.

 Steam fire engine The Gem Pat.
 (1896).

 The Merryweathers worked with the engineer Edward Field to fit his design of a vertical boiler onto a horse-drawn platform.
 They successfully applied it for use in their steam fire engine, thus improving water pressure and making easier to use once steam had been got up.
 It was reckoned that an engine could get up enough pressure to pump within ten minutes of a call out; the fire could be started before leaving the fire station so there would be enough pressure by the time they arrived at the scene of the fire.

 Appliances were available in small sizes suitable for a country house, pumping about 100 gallons per minute, through to large dockyard models, rated at 2000 gallons per minute.
 A common size, popular with Borough fire brigades, was the double vertical boiler, that could pump between 250 and 450 gallons per minute.
 Merryweather also provided hydrants and mains water supplies for highly vulnerable sites such as theatres, where getting a strong enough supply of water could be a problem.

 Dock fires were a particular problem, as the hand-operated appliances of the time had neither the reach nor the power to tackle a blaze on a boat or their large warehouses.
 After successfully demonstrating the improvement of the steam-powered devices fighting petroleum fires at Antwerp docks, Merryweather's appliances, with their distinctive crews wearing Merryweather helmets, soon became synonymous with firefighting in Britain and abroad, alongside their rivals Shand, Mason.
 Merryweather also built specialist fireboats, such as a steam-powered fire-fighting barge for the port of Alexandria, designed to pump 1,200 gallons per minute to a height of 200 feet.

 In 1899, Merryweather produced the world's first successful self-propelled steam fire engine, the 'Fire King'; the first was dispatched to Port Louis on Mauritius.
 The first motorised fire engine in London was a Merryweather appliance delivered to the Finchley Fire Brigade in 1904.
 It was commemorated in April 1974 by the issue of a 3.5 pence Royal Mail postage stamp.
 The actual vehicle is preserved in the reserve collection of the Science Museum at Wroughton in Wiltshire.
 Another notable survivor is the UK's oldest known aerodrome fire/crash tender, a 1937 Merryweather with a Commer engine and chassis, now preserved in running order at Brooklands Museum in Surrey.

+In the end of 1909 the Brihanmumbai Municipal Corporation the municipality of Bombay acquired a Hatfield Motor Vehicle Company based fire engine from Merryweather & Sons powered by a 50hp engine capable to achieve top speed of 30 miles per hour on solid rubber tires and had a capacity to deliver 450 gallons of water in a minute.
+With the fire tender, the governing body also acquired an escape tender which was also from Merryweather & Sons which featured a 50ft sliding carriage and was powered by a petrol engine.